brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 _Figure 3: After flooding reduction._

-In the above diagram, the reduction in flooding does not seem that dramatic and you might wonder whether it is worth the trouble.
+In figure 3 above, the reduction in flooding does not seem that dramatic and you might wonder whether it is worth the trouble.
 But keep in mind that is mostly because our diagrams are simple and have only a few spine nodes.
 If we had many more spine nodes (as is the case in real networks) the savings would be much more apparent (but the diagrams would become unreadable).

 ### Redundancy

-You will notice that in the above diagram, each super-spine still receives two copies of each TIE.
+You will notice that in figure 3 above, each super-spine still receives two copies of each TIE.
 Why did we do that?
 Wouldn't it be enough if each super-spine received only a single copy?
 Well, yes, technically a single copy would be enough.
 But that would mean that we would flood only along a single flooding path.